 Employees may elect to receive Compensatory Time Off (CTO) rather than payment for overtime.
 Employees may accrue a maximum of seventy-five (75) hours of CTO.
-Employees in the classifications of Agriculture and Standards Technician and County Trapper, pursuant to the Fair Labor Standards Act, may accrue a maximum of one hundred and eighty (180) hours of CTO.
+Employees in the classification of Vegetation Control Supervisor, pursuant to the Fair Labor Standards Act, may accrue a maximum of one hundred and eighty (180) hours of CTO.
 On the final paycheck in December, all CTO hours in excess of one hundred (100) hours will be paid to the employee.

 Effective September 27, 2026, employees may elect to receive Compensatory Time Off (CTO) rather than payment for overtime.
 Employees may accrue a maximum of fifty (50) hours of CTO.
-Employees in the classification of Vegetation Control Supervisor, pursuant to the Fair Labor Standards Act, may accrue a maximum of one hundred and twenty (120) hours of CTO.
+Employees in the classification of Vegetation Control Supervisor, pursuant to the Fair Labor Standards Act, may accrue a maximum of one hundred and twenty (120)

+hours of CTO.
 On the final paycheck in December all CTO hours in excess of one hundred (100) hours will be paid to the employee